Have Bad Credit, But Need A Loan?

 If you don’t need much cash and you’re willing to shell out the often higher-than-normal interest rates that your credit card offers on cash advances, you may be able to tap into your credit card balances for a quick loan.
 This is obviously not an ideal option for you if you don’t have credit cards or room in your credit card balances for borrowing.

 If the interest rates are too high, the loan amount is too low, or the deadline to repay the loan doesn’t give you enough time, what are your options then?
-We created Sell and Stay as a solution with more flexibility.
-Through our sale leaseback, we buy your home, pay off your mortgage and release your home equity back to you.
-If you want to, you can buy your home back when it makes sense for you.
-You remain in your home as a tenant, paying monthly rent.
-With the equity you receive you can pay off your debts and achieve financial freedom and stability.
-If the flexibility of Sell and Stay intrigues you, learn more about our program, and see if your home qualifies here.
+A sale-leaseback program is a more flexible solution.
+Through a sale-leaseback, a company buys your home, pays off your mortgage, and you convert your home equity to cash.
+If you choose, you can either buy your home back when you’re ready or move and sell it on the open market.
+Remain in your home as a tenant, paying monthly rent while you work toward your goals.
+With the converted equity you receive you can pay off your debts and achieve financial freedom and stability.

 Applying for a Bad Credit Loan